GovTechSG/ship-hats-overview/sonarqube-set-up-developer-edition.md

     **Configurations for generating the required test coverage report format**

-    - The directory where Jest should output its coverage files
+    - The directory where Jest should output its coverage files:

         ```coverageDirectory: \'coverage\',```

-    - A list of reporter names that Jest uses when writing coverage reports
+    - A list of reporter names that Jest uses when writing coverage reports:

         ```coverageReporters: \[\'lcov\', \'text\', \'text-summary\', \'json\'\],```